tidyverse/tidyverse.org/content/blog/usethis-2-0-0/index.md

 The cheerful orange ovals indicate why we recommend HTTPS as your Git protocol: Once you set up your GitHub personal access token (PAT), usethis, gert, and gh (and possibly other packages) will all be able to find and use this common credential.
 (If you are an SSH person, you need to set up a GitHub PAT for work that involves the GitHub API, in addition to the SSH keys needed for Git work.)

 You may have noticed that command line Git remembers your HTTPS credentials, after you've provided them once[^2].
 Git has an internal interface for storing and retrieving HTTPS credentials from system-specific helpers, such as the macOS Keychain and Windows Credential Manager.
 This interface is exposed for use by other applications in the [`git credential`](https://git-scm.com/docs/git-credential) utility Both gert and gh (and, therefore, usethis) now use this utility to retrieve a PAT suitable for a specific `host`.
+It is now possible to attain Git credential nirvana, where command line Git, RStudio, and all your favourite R packages are working with the same credentials.

 In the previous section, we explained how the `host` is now automatically discovered from Git remotes.
 And we've just explained that we now look up the PAT based on the `host`.
 Together, this means usethis no longer needs any explicit PAT management and finishes explaining why so many credential-, token-, and host-related functions and arguments have been deprecated.
 This is also a major reason why GitHub Enterprise "just works" now.

 The new connection to the system-specific Git credential store also means we no longer need to set `GITHUB_PAT` in our `.Renviron` startup files.
-It is a better security practice anyway to avoid storing such secrets in plain text, whenever possible.
+It is a better security practice anyway to avoid storing such secrets in a plain text file, if better alternatives exist.

-    BLAH=foo
+    WUT=yo
-    GITHUB_PAT=xyz  # <-- WE SUGGEST YOU REMOVE THIS LINE FROM .Renviron WUT=yo
+    GITHUB_PAT=xyz  # <-- WE SUGGEST YOU REMOVE THIS LINE FROM .Renviron OTHER_WEB_SERVICE=super-secret-very-powerful-token
-    OTHER_WEB_SERVICE=super-secret-very-powerful-token

 The `host`-specific PAT is now retrieved from the Git credential store upon first need.
 Note that the PAT **is** still cached in an environment variable for reuse during the remainder of the current R session.